 In short you can shoot any factory 6.8 ammo loaded from 2.26-2.295" long and the hottest handloads.
 In 2006 I found both the 6.8SPC and 6.8SPCII chambers to be kind of a sloppy military chamber.
 The body of the chambers were fine but the freebore was not optimum to produce accuracy.
 I redesigned the freebore to align the bullets on the bore better and shortened the freebore a little so the bullets would not have as much jump to the lands.
 It comes from 20+ years of experience in designing wildcats and chambering custom barrels.
 The ARP chamber design has proven to be more accurate than the other designs on the market.
 Check www.68forums.com for reviews.
 Do not use bullets larger than .277 in ARP barrels.
 Nosler, Hornady, Speer, Federal and Barnes all run .2765-.277, Sierra and Berger are dead on .277".
 It has been reported that some Cavity Back solid copper bullets are .278" in diameter and they are causing high pressure problems, the loaded ammo is popping primers.
 To achieve the best accuracy with Barnes bullets we have found it is best to do a deep clean removing all copper from the barrels then shoot Barnes bullets and nothing else.
 If you shoot a different kind of bullet you should deep clean again before going back to the Barnes.

 - What causes swipes?

-It could be because the pressure is high and over-gassed because of it.
+the prt in the barrel could be too large.
+It could be because the pressure is higher and over-gassed because of it.
 The carrier moves before the case can shrink back down.